RescueStationCIC/OperationLollipop/sensor/pm/testing/testing_pm.md

 ![](https://cdn.jsdelivr.net/gh/RescueStationCIC/OperationLollipopResources/sensor/pm/photo/IMG_0301.jpeg)

 Presto!
 The red-light, and celebratory snack, shows no ill-effects!
-One point for the idiot in with the iron.
+One point for the idiot with the iron.

 ```bash